-The Canon EOS 700D (called Canon T5i in some regions) and the Canon EOS 7D are two digital cameras that were revealed to the public, respectively, in March 2013 and September 2009.
+The Canon EOS 700D (called Canon T5i in some regions) and the Canon EOS 7D are two digital cameras that were announced, respectively, in March 2013 and September 2009.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 17.9 megapixel.
+Both cameras offer a resolution of 17.9 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 7D is notably larger (24 percent) than the Canon 700D.
 Moreover, the 7D is substantially heavier (48 percent) than the 700D.
 It is noteworthy in this context that the 7D is splash and dust-proof, while the 700D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Canon EF Lens Catalog.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.

 |1.||Canon 700D||133 mm||100 mm||79 mm||580 g||440||n||Mar 2013||649|

 |5.||Canon 7D II||149 mm||112 mm||78 mm||910 g||670||Y||Sep 2014||1,799|